 Further information is required to demonstrate how the existing site drains surface water.
-If infiltration is not viable and there is no existing connection to the surface water sewer the applicant may not be able to drain surface water sustainably.
+If infiltration is not viable and connection to alternative system cannot be achieved, it may not be able to drain surface water sustainably.

 In the absence of any evidence of a viable surface water drainage design, we cannot assess if flood risk will be increased by the proposed development.
 Therefore, this application does not accord with the NPPF as set out above.